KEEP – Keeping Foster and Kinship Parents Trained and Supported

 They are interactive and participatory and designed to be flexible and fun, synthesising the real and current experiences of foster and kinship carers with lessons learned from research about effective parenting.

 KEEP groups typically include seven to 10 foster and kinship carers who attend 16 weekly 90-minute sessions that focus on practical, research-based parenting techniques.

-Find out if KEEP – Kinship and Foster Carer Program is available in your state
+Find out if KEEP – Keeping Foster and Kinship Parents Trained and Supported is available in your state

 This program is available in your state